 For example, if your Coverage A limits are lower than $150 per square foot, your policy may be reviewed by the carrier’s underwriting department to verify your replacement cost estimation.

-Updating home policy limits for increased costs is something we have managed for many years, and we are well-positioned to ensure you have the right coverage in place.
+We have managed to update home policy limits for increased costs for many years, and we are well-positioned to ensure you have the right coverage in place.
 In addition, several endorsements can be added to the policy to protect in the event property is underinsured.